Exploring the Bitcoin Mesoscale: Results

-Let us now consider the assortativity of Bitcoin Transactions Networks.
-A network is said to be assortative when nodes with large degree tend to connect to each other, as opposed to disassortative networks, where nodes with large degree connects to nodes with low degree.
-Following \cite{newman2003mixing}, on undirected networks one defines the assortativity coefficient $r_{und}$ as:
+A network is said to be assortative when nodes with large (small) degrees tend to establish connections with nodes with large (small) degrees; disassortativity, instead, indicates the tendency of nodes with large (small) degrees to establish connections with nodes with small (large) degrees.
+Following Newman (2003) and Noldus and Van Mieghem (2015),\cite{newman2003mixing,noldus2015assortativity} the undirected assortativity coefficient is defined as

-where the sum runs over the 'excess degrees' of a node: imagine to reach a vertex following a specific edge, the 'excess degree' of the vertex is the degree of the vertex minus that specific edge you followed. $q_k$ is the `excess degree' probability distribution, reading

-(with $p_{k+1}$ being the plain degree distribution), $\sigma^2_q$ is its standard deviation and $e_{jk}$ is the fraction of edges in the network connecting nodes of degree $j$ with nodes of degree $k$.
+where the sum runs over the ``excess degree'' of a node---imagine entering a vertex following a specific edge: then, its ``excess degree'' is the degree of the vertex minus the edge we have followed.
+To be specific: $q_k \propto p_{k+1}$ is the ``excess degree'' probability distribution (with $p$ being the plain degree distribution), $\sigma^2_q$ is its standard deviation and $e_{jk}$ is the fraction of edges connecting nodes of degree $j$ with nodes of degree $k$.
 Naturally, $\sum_je_{jk}=q_k$.

-When considering directed networks \cite{noldus2015assortativity}, instead, four variants of the aforementioned Pearson coefficient can be calculated, i.e. the ones accounting for the correlation between out-degrees and out-degrees, out-degrees and in-degrees, in-degrees and out-degrees, in-degrees and in-degrees.
-For example, one of thee variants reads
+When considering directed networks, instead, four variants of the aforementioned coefficient can be calculated, \textit{i.e.}, the ones accounting for the correlation between out-degrees and out-degrees, out-degrees and in-degrees, in-degrees and out-degrees, and in-degrees and in-degrees.
+For example,

-where $e_{jk}$ now represents the percentage of edges starting from nodes whose out-degree is $j$ and ending on nodes whose in-degree is $k$.
-Naturally, it also holds true that $\sum_je_{jk}=q_k^{in}$.
+where $e_{jk}$, now, represents the percentage of edges starting from nodes whose out-degree is $j$ and ending on nodes whose in-degree is $k$.
+Naturally, $\sum_je_{jk}=q_k^{in}$.
+In general:

-Plotting the evolution of the aforementioned coefficients on our BUNs shows their weakly disassortative nature (see figure \ref{fig:degree_assortativity_r}).
-In particular, since $r_{dir}^{out-in}$ is `asymptotically' zero, one can conclude that $e_{jk}\simeq q_j^{out}q_k^{in}$ - and analogously for the other indices of direct assortativity (the years until 2011 can be considered as a `transient' period where the Bitcoin ecosystem was still of reduced dimensions, hence sensitive to even small structural changes).

-\paragraph*{Bitcoin core-periphery structure.} Our first result concerns the Bitcoin \emph{core-periphery-ness}.
-In order to analyse it, we have run a recently-proposed method \cite{de2019detecting} based on the multivariate extension of the \emph{surprise} score function.

-The application of the multivariate surprise to the partition induced by the bow-tie structure reveals that it indeed induces a significant core-periphery structure (the surprise score function is steadily below the threshold of $5\%$), the core being the SCC and the periphery being composed by all the other nodes.
-Figure \ref{fig:core_pc} shows the evolution of the percentage of nodes composing the core and the periphery of our BUNs.
-As expected from the results concerning the SCC, the periphery contains the vast majority of nodes throughout the entire Bitcoin history.